 At some point, a challenge with your hearing journey may frustrate you.
 Do your best to keep some perspective in mind.
 Hearing aids change what and how you hear.
 That’s a significant amount of change to manage.

 Be patient with yourself as you adjust and learn about your hearing aids.
-Take the time to get used to them and celebrate small and large accomplishments alike.
+Take the time to get used to them and celebrate small and large accomplishments.

 9. Reach Out if You Need Help

-Reach out for help when you are not sure how to resolve your issue.
-Your audiologist will very likely be able to help in this type of situation.
+Reach out for help when you are unsure how to resolve your issue.
+Your audiologist will very likely help in this type of situation.

 10 Keep Your Friends and Family in the Loop